FaustVX/AoC-2016/2016/Day08/README.md

 There seems to be an intermediate check of the voltage used by the display: after you swipe your card, if the screen did work, _how many pixels should be lit?_

+## --- Part Two ---
+You notice that the screen is only capable of displaying capital letters; in the font it uses, each letter is `5` pixels wide and `6` tall.

+After you swipe your card, _what code is the screen trying to display?_